idsia-robotics/idsia-robotics.github.io/index.md

 <figure style="width: 30%" class="align-right"><img src="/files/dallemolleprize.png"></figure>
 ## Nov 2023
-We have been awarded the "Quality of Life" label for our activity on our rehabilitation device that uses virtual reality and a hand exoskeleton.
+We have been awarded the "Quality of Life" label.
+We received the prize from "Fondation Dalle Molle pour la qualité de la vie" for our project "Remotely-assisted Enhanced Mirror Therapy (REMiT)" presenting our idea of telerehabilitation.
+Our tool uses virtual reality and a hand exoskeleton to enhance mirror therapy for the recovery of lost hand functionalities.

 ## Oct 2023
 Our paper “Self-Supervised Prediction of the Intention to Interact with a Service Robot” [(preprint)](https://arxiv.org/pdf/2309.07477v1.pdf), stemming from a collaboration with the [King's College London](https://www.kcl.ac.uk/) within the [SERMAS EU Project](https://sermasproject.eu/), has been accepted for publication on [Robotics and Autonomous Systems](https://www.sciencedirect.com/journal/robotics-and-autonomous-systems).
 The work proposes a learning-based approach to predict the probability that a human user will interact with a robot, well before the interaction actually begins.